timfjord/anytest-cli/README.md

 Run any test from your terminal.

-Many test frameworks allow to run a single test, but they all use different format.
+Many test frameworks allow running a single test, but they all use different formats.
 The majority require to build quite complex queries that are hard to type and even remember.
 This tool aims to provide a unified way to run a single test by specifying only the file and the line number (following how RSpec/ExUnit/ESpec does that).
 The tool is heavily inspired by the awesome [vim-test](https://github.com/vim-test/vim-test) plugin.

 Currently, the following test frameworks are supported (and more are coming soon):